Homestead Hydro

 She pecked at the locking pin until it popped out.
 Water started spraying everywhere.
 I was chasing a chicken through the mud while trying to plug a high-pressure leak with my thumb.
 This is the 'real' homesteading they don't show you on Instagram.
 It’s not all sun-drenched harvests; sometimes it’s just you, a very confused bird, and a lot of wet socks.

 This is why I prefer systems like the SmartWaterBox that have enclosed housings.
 If a chicken can't peck it, it's much more likely to survive on this farm.
+Plus, it would have sent an alert to my phone the second the pressure started dropping from the 'chicken-induced leak.'

 Final Reflections from the Mud

-Looking back at where I was in November versus where I am now in April, the difference is huge.
+Looking back at where I was in November versus where I am now in June, the difference is huge.
 I no longer wake up at 2 AM to check the faucets.
 I know that if the pressure drops, my phone will buzz before the tank is empty.

-If you're just starting out or if you've been 'getting by' with a system that makes you nervous every time you turn on the dishwasher, please don't wait for the $1,240 emergency.
+If you're just starting out or if you've been 'getting by' with a system that makes you nervous every time you turn on the dishwasher, please don't wait for the twelve-hundred-dollar emergency.
 Investing in a solid monitoring and backup plan is the best gift you can give your future, less-stressed self.

 You can grab the SmartWaterBox here and start sleeping through the night again.
 Trust me, your well pump (and your chickens) will thank you.
 Now, if you'll excuse me, I have some zip ties to replace and a very smug Rhode Island Red to keep an eye on.